How to Become a Data Analyst in 2021 With No Experience

 - Data Analyst Interview Questions: Show Off Your Experience — Dice Insights.
 Explains what new data analysts can expect from a job interview and provides tips on how to impress their interviewers.

-How to Break Into Your Chosen Industry
+4. Break Into Your Chosen Industry

 All data analysts will have the same core set of professional skills.
 However, if you already know which industry you hope to work in once you finish your education and enter the job market, you can tailor your capabilities and appeal to potential employers in that field.